dnuk/Danny-s-FC-F722-Rev.1-proto/README.md

 * A little about this procject:
 This design has born for test purposes, and to create an alternative for hardware imported from China.
-It was inspired by my favourite MatekF722 flight controller - SD card, resistors on ports, barometer and so on creates ideal setup.
+It was inspired by my favourite MatekF722-std flight controller - SD card, resistors on ports, barometer and so on creates ideal setup.
+Currently also uses the same target in both betaflight and inav.
 At this moment 90% of features was succesfully in-flight tested (except current and rssi sense)